Meet our Team

 • Director

-Tessa is the Norfolk Volunteer Coordinator & lives in Norwich.
+Tessa is the Regional Lead for East Anglia & lives in Norwich.
 She is a writer & theatre-maker and runs a theatre company called Puffling Productions.
 She is passionate about children’s theatre & literature, is an avid reader and loves what Bookbanks stands for.

 Our Ambassadors